thunderbird89/esf/stories/story-knock-knock.md

 He simply honored three pilots who'd died doing their duty, whose families would never know the full truth of what they'd accomplished, who would be buried in empty graves because their bodies were scattered across the Jupiter system.

 When the President finished, a military chaplain offered prayers.
-Then came the gun salute—three volleys of seven rifles, the sharp cracks echoing across the cemetery.
+Then came the gun salute - three volleys of seven rifles, the sharp cracks echoing across the cemetery.
 Taps played on a single bugle, the mournful notes carrying across the rows of white headstones.

 The families were presented with folded flags.
 American flags, not Federation colors.
 These were American pilots first, defenders of Earth second.
 The distinction mattered.

 Major Morse approached each family in turn, presenting them with something else.
 Small wooden cases, formal and dignified.
-Inside each case, nestled in velvet, was a commemorative coin—the Battle of Sol, acknowledged by the Federation, recognized by those who knew the truth.
+Inside each case, nestled in velvet, was a commemorative coin - the Battle of Sol, acknowledged by the Federation, recognized by those who knew the truth.

 And something more.
 A statuette, gleaming metal that caught what little light penetrated the overcast sky.
 A Talon in flight, captured mid-maneuver, every line perfect.
 The base was solid, substantial, engraved with a name, rank, and three Latin words.